Honors College FAQ

 What are the requirements of the program?

 The link to more info about the program can be found in the sidebar on this page.
-There are 3 basic components: Honors Units, Honors Colloquium, and Enhancement Events.
+There are 3 basic components: Honors Points, Honors Colloquium, and Engagement Events.

-Honors Units are primarily earned through courses (1 course typically = 1 unit), which also count towards university graduation requirements.
-Units can also be earned by studying abroad, or completing independent projects called "Honors Contracts."
-Over the course of your career in Honors, you'll need to accumulate 8 total units which can be a flexible combination of courses, contracts, and study abroad experiences.
-Because our courses also meet requirements in your major and in general education, students are almost always able to accomplish their 8 units without taking any additional credits beyond their major requirements.
+Honors Points are primarily earned through courses (1 course typically = 1 point), which also count towards university graduation requirements.
+Points can also be earned by studying abroad, or completing independent projects called "Honors Projects."
+Over the course of your career in Honors, you'll need to accumulate 8 total points which can be a flexible combination of courses, Honors projects, and study abroad experiences.
+Because our courses also meet requirements in your major and in general education, students are almost always able to accomplish their 8 points without taking any additional credits beyond their major requirements.

 Honors Colloquium is our once-a-semester common book reading and discussion which is held on one evening for all students in the College.
 It's basically a book club where you get free food and chat about a book with your friends.
 This is a required event for all Honors students each semester.